njoy/njoy.github.io/Projects.md

 {% endfor %}
 </ul>

-## Third-Party Projects
+## Third-Party Components
 NJOY21 utilizes a number of third-party code, code that was not developed directly for NJOY.
 We maintain our own "adapters" to those third-party repositories.
 Our adapters take the third-party code and adapts it for our build/test system.
-The third-party projects that we use are:
+The third-party components that we use are:
 <ul>
 {% for project in site.data.projects.ThirdParty %}
   <li>